bagisto/bagisto-docs/docs/2.x/packages/add-menu-in-admin.md

 ```

 After completing these steps, your custom menu item (Blogs) with its associated route and icon should appear within the admin panel of Bagisto.

+## Level of Admin Menu

+In Bagisto, the admin menu offers three levels of navigation to organize and access different sections and features efficiently:

+### First Level (Sidebar):
+This level appears in the sidebar and contains the primary menu items.
+These are the main sections of the admin panel, such as Dashboard, Catalog, and Sales.

+### Second Level (Hover Menu):
+When you hover over an item in the first-level sidebar menu, the second level appears.
+This level contains sub-items related to the main section, providing more specific options.
+For example, hovering over "Catalog" might show options like Products, Categories, and Attributes.

+### Third Level (Tabs):

+The third level is presented as tabs within the second-level menu item.
+When you select a sub-item from the second level, it might open a page with additional tabs for further navigation.
+These tabs allow for deeper, more granular control and management within a specific section, such as different tabs for managing various attributes of a product.

+By utilizing these three levels of navigation, Bagisto ensures a structured and intuitive user interface, making it easier to manage complex administrative tasks.